Updated November 2017

 Fleece jackets have never been known for amazing wind protection or water resistance.
 When we shop for a fleece, we're more concerned with how warm a fleece feels and how well it breathes.
 Therefore, weather resistance only accounts for 10 percent of how these jackets were scored.
 The chart shown here details which jackets came out on top in the Weather Resistance metric.

-Weather resistance is important if you're looking for a fleece you can use as an outer layer, or you don't want to carry other layers around town with you.
-Generally, the more weather-resistant a fleece jacket is, the less it breathes.
+Weather resistance is vital if you're looking for a fleece you can use as an outer layer, or you don't want to carry other layers around town with you.
+Often, the more weather-resistant a fleece jacket is, the less it breathes.
 The thicker and heavier models, like The North Face Denali 2

 were better at blocking the wind than others, and the "Hardface Technology" on the Arc'teryx Fortrez Hoody